Skip advert

 Advertisement - Article continues below

-Fundamentally, the size, proportions and most of the glass is shared between the Micra and Renault 5, but thanks to lots of clever changes, you could almost forget that the two are related.
-Styled at Nissan’s Paddington, London, design studio, the changes start up-front where the bonnet has been lifted and fitted with distinctive new lighting.
+Fundamentally, the size, proportions and most of the glass of the Nissan Micra is shared with the Renault 5, but thanks to lots of clever changes, you could almost forget that the two are related.

 The rear end is where things are the most distinctive.
 Nissan has fitted another round lighting motif and inset the rear screen.
 These are fundamental differences from the R5, and complete the job of separating the Micra from its French cousin.
 There’s also a range of bright colours and contrasting roof finishes to choose from, including a few blue and red options that you won’t find on the Renault.